axiomiety/axiomiety.github.io/articles/misc_wireless_insecurity.markdown

 ### Level 0x2 ###

-Let's up things up a bit by enabling WEP on the router.
+Let's up the ante a bit by enabling WEP on the router.
 And we'll leave the SSID hidden too.